 and inverse condemnation is a must.
 Here is what you should know:

-the sale or take private property for public use.
+and force the sale of it for public use.
 When doing so, the government

 has an obligation to pay just compensation for the property.
 It is possible

-for a property owner to challenge the ability of the government to take
+for a property owner to challenge the government's ability to take